himmAllRight/himmAllRight-source/resources/templates/md/posts/trying-snapd-on-arch.md

 Now, I use pacaur so that I can install packages from Arch Linux's main repos, as well as the AUR.
-However, because snapd has actually been moved to the community repos, you can install it wtih vanella pacman, without aur support.
+However, because snapd has actually been moved to the community repos, you can install it with vanilla pacman, without aur support.

 `sudo pacman -S snapd`